 This might sound like it’s easier said than done, but there are definitely a few things you can do to build trust as a new business.

 First of all, you might want to get third-party accreditation to show that you are a trustworthy business.
-For example, the trustmark from Trusted Shops helps businesses become more transparent by auditing their website and making sure that a business follows best practices based on EU guidelines.
+For example, the Trusted Shops Trustmark helps businesses become more transparent by auditing their website and making sure that a business follows best practices based on EU guidelines.

 Other than that, you should do your best to collect customer reviews.
 With shop reviews, you are letting potential customers know the value of your brand in terms of customer service and general reliability.
 Product reviews naturally focus more on the quality of the products you offer.
 After all, according to Bright Local, 91% of 18-34 year-old consumers trust online reviews as much as personal recommendations.